-The culmination of the legendary pilgrim’s trail Camino de Santiago (Saint James’ Way), the magical medieval city of Santiago de Compostela has been one of the Christian world’s most important pilgrimage sites for centuries.
-With its piercing spires, elegant palaces, and romantic plazas, some say it carries the distinction of being the most beautiful city in Spain.
-While that claim is a hard one to prove, there is no denying the magnetic appeal of Santiago’s mix of majestic medieval architecture, a buzzing café culture, and a storybook historic center where ancient monuments, modern boutiques and wonderful restaurants rub shoulders along narrow cobblestone streets.
+The culmination of the legendary pilgrim’s trail, Camino de Santiago (Saint James’ Way), Santiago de Compostela’s magical medieval city, has been one of the Christian world’s most important pilgrimage sites for centuries.
+With its piercing spires, elegant palaces, and romantic plazas, some say it is the most beautiful city in Spain.
+While that claim is hard to prove, there is no denying the magnetic appeal of Santiago’s mix of majestic medieval architecture, a buzzing café culture, and a storybook historical center where ancient monuments, modern boutiques, and wonderful restaurants rub shoulders along narrow cobblestone streets.

 Santiago’s compact old town is a work of art crowned by the soaring Romanesque cathedral, built between the 11th and 13th centuries in honor of Santiago (Saint James), who believers say was buried here in the first century AD.
-When his remains were rediscovered in the 9th century, Santiago became an important pilgrimage site, drawing the faithful from across Europe.
+When his remains were rediscovered in the 9th century, Santiago became an important pilgrimage site, drawing the faithful across Europe.

 Gastronomy & Wine

 Galician wines are the perfect accompaniment to typical seafood dishes.
 The crisp and fruity Albariño wines from the Rías Baixas DO seem created to combine with shellfish.
-Also look out for wines from the other Galician Dos- Denominacion de Origen, i.e. appellation-: Ribeira Sacra (known for its delicate red wines), Ribeiro, Valdeorras and Monterrei.
+Also, look out for wines from the other Galician Dos- Denominacion de Origen, i.e., appellation-: Ribeira Sacra (known for its delicate red wines), Ribeiro, Valdeorras, and Monterrei.

 A superb Romanesque creation begun in 1075, this is the heart of Santiago.
 It’s said that St. James’ remains were buried here in the 1st century AD and rediscovered in 813.
 Today visitors line up to kiss his statue, which sits behind the main altar, and to hear mass in this wondrous place.

-If you’re interested in the history of the Camino de Santiago, check out this museum that explores the pilgrim culture, an important part of Santiago’s history.
+If you’re interested in the history of the Camino de Santiago, check out this museum that explores the pilgrim culture, an essential part of Santiago’s history.

 One of Spain’s oldest and most emblematic institutions of higher learning, the University is a popular spot to visit.
 Seek out the 16th-century Colegio de Fonesca, formerly a monastery and home to a beautiful university library.
 There are usually exhibits held in the two ornate rooms at the front.

-The royal hospital, built in 1492 to service pilgrims coming through the city, is now the elegant 5* Parador Hotel.
+The royal hospital, built-in 1492 to service pilgrims coming through the city, is now the elegant 5* Parador Hotel.
 The Plateresque and Renaissance architecture here makes it worth a visit, even if you decide to stay elsewhere.